ArchanaRohilla/Pewlett-Hackard-Analysis/README.md

-# Code for the requested queries, with examples of each output:
+## Code for the requested queries, with examples of each output:

-##--LIST of (titles) retiring employees
+* LIST of (titles) retiring employees
 	SELECT ce.emp_no,
 	ce.first_name,
 	ce.last_name,